Exposure: Lives at Sea is a photography exhibition at the National Maritime Museum exploring what life is really like for those who work at sea today.

 Plan your visit

-The exhibition is free to enter, but you must book a time slot for the National Maritime Museum online in advance.
+The exhibition is free, but you must have a ticket for the National Maritime Museum to enter.
+Book online in advance to avoid disappointment.

 Pre-booked tickets ensure that visits are spread out throughout the day, and that sites don’t exceed their capacity.
-There is no limit to the time you can spend on our sites.
+There is no limit to the time you can spend inside once you're here.

 As well as Exposure: Lives at Sea, the National Maritime Museum is also home to Insight Investment Astronomy Photographer of the Year, the world's biggest space photography exhibition.